danielpalme/ReportGenerator/src/Readme.txt

 4.0.5.0

+    * New: Issue #180: Added support for remote SourceLink source files
     * New: Issue #183: Logging path information of generated files
     * Fix: Issue #184: Fixed problem with trailing slashes in paths